 Yellowstone Lake has been producing some very large Cutts (24"+) fishing from shore with buggers and leeches - look for

 Callibaetis around Gull Point on calm mornings.

-The Box is now at 1350cfs.
-Rubber legs and zebra midges along with lots of caddis - look for some
+The Box is now under 1000 cfs and the water has cleared up.
+Rubber legs and zebra midges along with lots of caddis - hopper

 WE'VE GOT THE SAGE Method in stock in 5 and 6 WT as well as the new Winston BIII LS

 These items can be ordered from our On-Line Shopping at www.budlillys.com - or call in an order 800-854-9559.

 Lilly's Trout Shop